 "The war in Caba is of such nature that short of subjugation or extermination a final military victory for either side seems impracticable.
-The alternative lies in the physical exhaustion of the one Clark, was present.
-The convention or the other party or perhaps of both-a condition which in effect ended the ten years' war by the truce of Zanjon.
+The alternative lies in the physical exhaustion of the one or the other party or perhaps of both-a condition which in effect ended the ten years' war by the truce of Zanjon.